Updated: March 2021

 Please note that in case you want to make a DSR-request, this must be directed to the controller and that Scrive cannot accommodate such a request where Scrive is the processor, or subprocessor.

-Scrive AB, org no 556816-6804, with registered address at Grev Turegatan 11A, 114 46 Stockholm, is responsible for the processing as described in this policy.
+Scrive AB, org no 556816-6804, with registered address at Grev Turegatan 11A, 114 46 Stockholm, is responsible for the processing as described in this privacy notice.